ruby-amqp/rubymarchhare.info/articles/exchanges.md

  * Transactions (these introduce noticeable overhead and have a relatively narrow set of use cases)

 A more detailed overview of the pros and cons of each option can be found in a [blog post that introduces Publisher Confirms extension](http://bit.ly/rabbitmq-publisher-confirms) by the RabbitMQ team.
-The next sections of this guide will describe how the features above can be used with Bunny.
+The next sections of this guide will describe how the features above can be used with Hot Bunnies.

 ### Publishing messages as mandatory